 The bottom trays, the gutters, drain troughs are the MOST difficult part of building a DIY vertical hydroponic systems.
 I spent literally two years trying to invent a solution to

+the circular drain troughs.
 I built square shaped systems, octagons, hexagons... finally spent hundreds of $ and countless days learning to bend 4"PVC pipes.
 Got quite good at it, eventually.
 And then one night making my way home pissed drunk, stumbled into

 a construction site, and there it was!
 Hundreds of those pipes, already bent, with exactly 2' bend radius!
 DIYers paradise.
 Almost thought i was hallucinating for a while.